pwenig/teacher_gradebook_ruby/README.md

 along with his/her test score so they can see a summary of the class performance.
 The summary includes the min grade, max grade, and average grade.
 Students with a grade < 65 are highlighted.
+Student names and grades can be edited inline.

 ### To Install:
 1. Make sure you have Ruby and Bundler installed